 With a view to setting a benchmark for new entrants to the tax profession and to enhancing the confidence of employers in persons holding a tax qualification, the Institute first established the Certified Tax Adviser (CTA) Qualifying Examination (“CTA Examination”) in October 2010.
 The Examination has been renamed as “Chartered Tax Adviser (CTA) Qualifying Examination” in 2021.

-To further strengthen and advance the status of CTA in Hong Kong, and to provide continuing support to our members’ firms and training to their staff members who are eager and passionate to become CTAs, the Institute has introduced the CTA Accredited Employer Programme in 2011.
+To further strengthen and advance the status of CTA in Hong Kong, and to provide continuing support to our members’ firms and training to their staff members who are eager and passionate to become CTAs, the Institute introduced the CTA Accredited Employer Programme in 2011.
 The Institute now has more than 260 Accredited Employers.
 For the list of registered Accredited Employers, please visit AEP Register List.

 At the discretion of the Institute, for each seating of the CTA Examination:

 - an award is granted to the candidate who scores the highest mark in each of the papers; and